iiasa/message_ix/doc/install-adv.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   If you want to install |MESSAGEix| from source, but already have an install from :program:`pip`, please make sure you run :program:`pip uninstall message-ix` first.
+   If you want to install |MESSAGEix| from source, but already have an install from :program:`pip`, please make sure to first :program:`pip uninstall message-ix`.
-   Otherwise, Python might not recognize your new install correctly, resulting in an error message along the lines of ``'message_ix' has no attribute 'Scenario'``.
+   Otherwise, Python might not recognize your new install correctly.
+   A symptom of this error is a message like “'message_ix' has no attribute 'Scenario'”.

 8. Install :doc:`ixmp <ixmp:install>`, either *also* from source, or from PyPI.
    Use the same combination of major and minor versions: for instance, if installing :mod:`message_ix` version 3.9.x from source, install :mod:`ixmp` version 3.9.x.

-9. (Optional) If you intend to contribute changes to |MESSAGEix|, first register a Github account, and fork the `message_ix repository <https://github.com/iiasa/message_ix>`_.
+9. (Optional) If you intend to contribute changes to |MESSAGEix|, first register a GitHub account, and fork the `message_ix repository <https://github.com/iiasa/message_ix>`_.
    This will create a new repository ``<user>/message_ix``.
    (Please also see :doc:`contributing`.)